 The rule of thumb for ALL pulling tractors is to get the front end as low as possible for better weight distribution and leverage.
 By doing this, the rear of the tractor and with a 13" hitch height, the drawbar is higher than the centerline of the rear axles.
-When the progressive weight of the sled starts to place pressure on the drawbar, this will make it harder to raise the front end of the tractor, allowing the tread on the rear tires to grip the ground more.
+When the progressive weight of the sled begins to place pressure on the drawbar, this will make it harder to raise the front end of the tractor, allowing the tread on the rear tires to grip the ground more.
 (Newton's third law of motion.)
 To lower the front of the tractor, either install small diameter tires on the front axle and/or install lowered or reversed spindles.
 Use your best judgment because there is no exact percentage or inches of rake of how much the front end should be lowered.
 Just make sure that any part of the front of the tractor don't drag the ground, especially the extended weight bar.

 The best place to position weights is towards the front of the tractor on an extension and underneath the transaxle, for a lower center of gravity, so the tractor won't go from side to side down the track as much.
 If the weights are positioned high on the tractor, that would make it top heavy, causing it to go from side to side down the tractor, especially high speed tractors.
 Weights mounted high have no effect on slower pulling tractors.